 The Clean Water Act aims to "restore the chemical, physical, and biological integrity of the Nation's waters" (Public Law 92-500).
 Goal achievement is facilitated by various state and federal regulations and policies regarding the protection of waterways and water quality.
 In Nevada for example, the Nevada Revised Statutes and Nevada Administrative Code are key mechanisms for achieving Clean Water Act goals.
 Consequently, the Nevada Division of Environmental Protection (NDEP) develops numeric water quality standards for the different water bodies throughout the state including those in the Las Vegas Valley.
 For the Wash and its tributaries, criteria have been developed to protect beneficial uses and prevent degradation (antidegradation requirements are met through "requirements to maintain existing higher quality").
 Two source water input types affect water quality in the Las Vegas Valley including point sources and non-point sources.
-Base flows consist mostly of point source discharges whereas flood flows consist mostly of non-point source discharges.
+Base flows consist mostly of point source discharges.